SpaceG/spaceg.github.io/_posts/2015-02-10-github-punsh.markdown

 This is my Punsh- Card at GitHub, i got a Culture Shock about myself :)!
 Okey, i think this Statitic say everything.
 I believe in good Work and good Learning everyday Code and write everyday code till your fingers are blue. ;) !
+More to come soon.